2027 수특 영어독해연습 6강 빈칸 넣기

 Several fascinating studies have also demonstrated a persuasive and performance advantage for ____ or geographically removed minorities.

-Perhaps being removed from the anxiety and discomfort of face-to-face ____ makes it easier for the minority to assert an atypical view without fear of reprisal, and makes it easier for majorities to accept minority input without worrying about the identity consequences of publicly accepting it.
+Perhaps being removed from the anxiety and discomfort of face-to-face disagreements makes it ____ for the minority to assert an atypical view without fear of reprisal, and makes it easier for majorities to accept minority input without worrying about the identity consequences of publicly accepting it.

 Exercise 12 본질주의와 비본질주의에서의 물체 분류

-Consider the concept of ____ "chair."
+Consider the ____ of a "chair."

 2027 수특 영어독해연습 6강 한줄 해석 (7-12번)